John M. Robsion

-John Marshall Robsion (January 2, 1873 – February 17, 1948), a Republican, represented Kentucky in both the United States Senate and the United States House of Representatives.
+John Marshall Robsion (January 2, 1873 – February 17, 1948) was an American politician who represented Kentucky in both the United States Senate and the United States House of Representatives as a member of the Republican Party.

-Robsion was born in Berlin, Kentucky.
-He attended National Northern University, now Ohio Northern University, in Ada, Ohio, and Holbrook College in Knoxville, Tennessee.
+Born in Berlin, Kentucky, Robsion attended National Northern University, now Ohio Northern University, in Ada, Ohio, and Holbrook College in Knoxville, Tennessee.
 He graduated from the National Normal University in Lebanon, Ohio.
-He then earned a law degree from Centre College in Danville, Kentucky in 1900.
+He then earned a law degree from Centre College in Danville, Kentucky, in 1900.

 Robsion taught in public schools for several years and at Union College in Barbourville, Kentucky.
-He also practiced law in Barbourville and was the president of the First National Bank of Barbourville.
+He also practiced law in Barbourville and was president of the First National Bank of Barbourville.

-Robsion was elected to the United States House of Representatives as a Republican to the Sixty-sixth and to the five succeeding Congresses and served from March 4, 1919, until January 10, 1930, when he resigned to serve in the United States Senate.
+Robsion was elected to the United States House of Representatives, serving in the Sixty-sixth and the five succeeding Congresses, from March 4, 1919, until January 10, 1930, when he resigned to serve in the United States Senate.
 He served as chairman of the Committee on Mines and Mining (Sixty-eighth through Seventy-first Congresses).

-He was appointed on January 9, 1930, as a Republican to the Senate to fill the vacancy caused by the resignation of Frederick M. Sackett and he served in the Senate from January 11, 1930, to November 30, 1930.
-He was an unsuccessful candidate for election to the same seat in 1930.
-After leaving the Senate, Robsion resumed the practice of law and was elected to the United States House of Representatives Seventy-fourth and to the six succeeding Congresses and served from January 3, 1935, until his death in Barbourville, Ky., February 17, 1948.
+He was appointed on January 9, 1930, to the Senate to fill the vacancy caused by the resignation of Frederic M. Sackett and served from January 11 to November 30, 1930.
+He was unsuccessful in his bid for a full term in the same seat in the 1930 general election.
+After leaving the Senate, Robsion resumed the practice of law and was again elected to the House of Representatives, serving in the Seventy-fourth and the six succeeding Congresses, from January 3, 1935, until his death in Barbourville, Kentucky, February 17, 1948.
 He is buried in Barbourville Cemetery.